Zozman/pledge-coinbase/README.md

 Pledge for Coinbase
 ===============

-Pledge is a jQuery plugin dedicated to making media people create:
+Pledge is a jQuery plugin dedicated to making media people create:<br />
-1. Simple to Embed
+1. Simple to Embed<br />
 2. Simple for Others To Support

 [Made for BitHack 2014](http://bithackathon.com/)